 “Montessori makes sense.
 It’s a powerful educational philosophy backed by well-considered teaching methods.
 The approach plays to children’s innate strengths-regardless of their age or abilities-without competitive pressure.
 It’s magical to observe the learning in action and the talented educators guiding children to embrace independence.”

-She holds a Bachelor of Science in Human Ecology from the University of the Philippines where she majored in Family Life and Child Development and a Masters of Early Childhood Education from Macquarie University.
+She holds a Bachelor of Science in Human Ecology from the University of the Philippines and a Master of Early Childhood Education from Macquarie University.
 She completed her AMI diploma (0-3) in Sydney in 2006 and her AMI Assistants Course (3-6) in 2016.
 She is currently in the AMI Training of Trainers Program for Assistants to Infancy level.

-Emma currently works four days a week, Tuesday to Friday.
-She will lead the Toddler 2-3 Program whilst working alongside all staff in our Birth to 6 Community continuing to ensure we offer programs of exceptional quality for our students.
+Emma will lead the full-day toddler program (Terrigal) while working alongside all staff in our Birth to 6 Community, continuing to ensure we offer exceptional quality, authentic Montessori programs for our students.

-“It excites me to meet new families that are committed to the Montessori philosophy.
-The role offers a great opportunity to be able to contribute to the ongoing growth of the child from the foundation (birth- 3) and see how it can continue all the way through the first plane of development.
-I have always been passionate about working with infants, toddlers and their families and finding ways to developing meaningful engagement and relationships.
-I am also looking forward to collaborating with Matty and learning from her knowledge and experience.”
+"It excites me to assist families that are committed to the Montessori philosophy and want to learn more about it.
+I find it a great opportunity to be able to contribute to the ongoing growth of the child from the foundation (Birth- 3) and see how it can continue all the way through the first plane of development.
+I have always been passionate about working with infants, toddlers and their families and finding ways to developing meaningful engagement and relationships."

-As a child, Xarifa attended Montessori schools in the Philippines, United States of America, and Australia.
+As a child, Xarifa attended Montessori schools in the Philippines, USA and Australia.
 After graduating high school and beginning her undergraduate degree, Xarifa worked as an assistant in different 3-6, 6-9, and 9-12 classroom environments.
 As she worked with children of varying age groups, Xarifa found herself keenly interested in pursuing a teaching career as a Montessori teacher.

 Xarifa completed a Bachelor of Science with a Major in Psychology and a Master of Teaching as her undergraduate and post graduate courses at the University of Sydney.